cnsdqd-dyb/VillagerAgent/README.md

 ---

 ## News
+\[2024.12.18\] We've added new attributes.
+VillagerBaseAgent LLM 8b v1 will be released soon.

 \[2024.12.11\] Support LLM api ranking with PPO method.

 \[2024.12.08\] LLM driven AutoGen task to get data for Agent-tuning.